 Members will respect the privacy of other members and use personal information in line with the latest GDPR legislation.

 Members will be honest about their product or service offerings, qualifications, and any limitations in their competence to complete a task.
 They will honour all commitments, or adjust them in order to assure they uphold agreements set with fellow members, clients and members of society.

 Members will set manageable expectations for project work, aiming to reflect the actual time and effort required to deliver what has been agreed to a satisfactory level.
 They will be upfront about any potential conflicts of interest that may arise as part of delivery.

-Members will not do anything that brings into disrepute the Foundation, its Community and Directory, or any members of the Community and/or Directory.
+Members will not do anything that brings into disrepute the Foundation, its Communities and Directory, or any members of the Communities and/or Directory.